Last updated on March 3, 2026

 There are more than a few cycles of nonbasic lands floating around in the Magic universe.
 From tapped snow lands to the original dual lands, we’ve seen some creative and unique ways to get your hands on multiple colors of mana from just a singular land.

-Today I’d like to focus in on the Horizon lands, a cycle of duals inspired by Horizon Canopy, which was printed into existence in the original Modern Horizons.
-I’ll go over what they are, where they’re used best, and how to get the most value as possible out of them.
+Today I’d like to focus in on the Horizon lands, a cycle of dual lands inspired by Horizon Canopy, which was printed into existence in Future Sight.
+I’ll go over what they are, where they’re best used, and how to get the most value ones.

 Let’s jump in!